To navigate the Prospect Hill pages, use the menu dropdown at the top of each page

 If you walk through the cemetery on a sunny morning or a quiet afternoon, anyone at all familiar with Omaha will undoubtedly recognize the majority of the names on the monuments in Prospect Hill.
 The streets and neighborhoods in Omaha are named after the people buried in Prospect Hill; these pioneers shaped the city in its earliest days.
 It would have been a travesty to have lost this rich slice of history to vandals and neglect; this nearly happened until the Greater Omaha Genealogical Society, in 1976 as part of the Bi-Centennial, began to reclaim the land from waist high weeds and garbage, and the cemetery began its most recent rise from neglect.

-As you'll see, 99% of the photos of the people on this site are men.
-Our founding fathers never saw the need to include pictures of the women who helped build Omaha when they were publishing histories of the town; only the men.
-This has made it very difficult to connect a face to the women buried in these cemeteries, and if anyone out there has any pictures of these women they'd like to share, please let me know.
+As you'll see, 99% of the photos of the people on this site are white men.
+Our founding fathers never saw the need to include pictures of the women and people of color who helped build Omaha when they were publishing histories of the town; only the white men.
+This has made it very difficult to connect a face to the women and people of color buried in these cemeteries, and if anyone out there has any pictures they'd like to share, please let me know.